The most recent scientific knowledge says there was no disease – until we began eating grains and milk products.

 Why Food Pyramid Charts Have Misled Us For a Century

-Contemporary understanding of our ideal diet all seems to be piggy-backing off some olde world view of nutrition published in the late nineteenth century – the 1890s – by one Wilbur Atwater of the US Dept. of Agriculture.
-His recommendations, (intended for farmers) about consumption of produce like grains, milk, cheese and meat were set down in booklets – and survive with revisions a whole century on as food pyramid charts.
+Contemporary understanding of our ideal diet still piggy-backs off the olde world view of nutrition published in the 1890s – by one Wilbur Olin Atwater for the US Dept. of Agriculture.
+These recommendations about consumption of produce like grains, milk, cheese and meat were set down in booklets – and survive with revisions a whole century on as food pyramid charts.

 Mr. Atwater’s basic ‘rules’ for consumption of meat, fish, bread, cereals, vegetables, fruit and dairy were adopted by nutritionists and doctors – and from there – all consumers.
-They claimed that milk and grains were ‘essential’ for nutrition … but archaeology – the study of human fossils -says otherwise.
+They claimed that milk and grains were ‘essential’ for nutrition.

 Unfortunately these unsubstantiated tenets became the birthmother of virtually all nutritional advice given out today.